Blog Post

 Silbury Hill showing how the Kennet Flooded around the base – Avebury Post-Glacial Flooding copyright Lambourne Photography

 Avebury, with its iconic stone circles and ancient monuments, has fascinated explorers and scholars for centuries.
-Among its well-known features are ‘West Kennet Avenue’ and ‘Beckhampton Avenue,’ both adorned with colossal stones that still stand as silent sentinels to an age long gone.
+Among its well-known features are ‘West Kennet Avenue’ and ‘Beckhampton Avenue,’ both adorned with colossal stones that still stand as silent sentinels of a long-gone age.
 These avenues have been pivotal in our understanding of Avebury’s past, connecting the spiritual and historical aspects of this sacred site.
 However, Langdon’s unrelenting quest to unravel Avebury’s mysteries led him down an uncharted path, one that would challenge conventional wisdom and rewrite the history of this remarkable place.

 Avebury Post-Glacial Flooding (copyright Lambourne Photography)